 When you are preparing food, there is always masses of vegetable goodness which often ends up in the bin, for example, veg peelings, onion skins, carrot tops, leek leaves and much more.
 Though all of these don’t look or taste instantly appealing they are loaded with flavour and vitamins, so our number one top tip is to make a stock!

 Calling all Carnivores – do you have any leftover chicken carcasses/bones/meat (cooked or raw)?
-I bet you do if you are keen on a Roast Chicken on a Sunday!
+I bet you do if you are keen on a Sunday Roast Chicken!
 Well, we have a fool-proof chicken stock recipe on our blog which you can find by clicking here.

 Tip 2: Making Roast or Mashed Potatoes?

-Everyone on the planet likes Roast and Mash, right?
-But we bet everyone throws away all the potentially delicious potato skins when they are finished peeling them.
-We have a delicious no wastage hack that will mean you can really get the most out of your tatties.
+Everyone on the planet likes Roast Tatties and Mash, right?
+But we bet everyone throws away all the delicious potato skins when they are finished peeling them.
+We have a delicious no wastage hack that will mean you can really get the most out of your spuds.

 Once you have peeled your potatoes, cover the peelings in a little bit of extra virgin oil and some spices of your choice.
 We love cayenne, smoked paprika and lots of salt and pepper!